phoneyourrep/phone-your-rep-api/README.md

 https://s3.amazonaws.com/debugpyr/pyr.box

 # Installation

-Be sure to use Ruby 2.3.3.

 ```
-rbenv install 2.3.3 or rvm install 2.3.3
+rbenv install 2.4.1 or rvm install 2.4.1
 ```
 Make sure you have PostgreSQL installed, and then install the PostGIS extension.
 If you're using MacOS you can try installing with Homebrew.
 Otherwise it's recommended that you use the Vagrant box.
 ```